antcc/rk-bfr/README.md

 # rk-bfr

 A Bayesian framework for functional linear and logistic regression models, built on the theory of RKHS's.
-An overview of the models is available on Chapter 3 [here](https://github.com/antcc/tfm/releases/download/v1.2/masters-thesis.pdf) or Section 2 [here](https://arxiv.org/pdf/2312.14086).
+An overview of the models is available on Chapter 3 [here](https://github.com/antcc/tfm/releases/download/v1.2/masters-thesis.pdf).

 ## Code structure